By Terry Trucco

 81-year-old brick building.
 So does the lobby, a cheery, Scandinavian-inflected room with wood-paneled walls, an updated kissing sofa, J.M.
 Rizzi’s cartoony murals and a rough-hewn tile wall behind the check-in desk, all stylish and mid-century mod.

-Still, with a Coke machine planted opposite the sofa, we didn’t have to look far for reminders that the Pod embodies its name.
-Joining the crowd in front of the elevators, we waited.
+Still, with a Coke machine planted opposite the sofa, I didn’t have to look far for reminders that the Pod embodies its name.
+Joining the crowd in front of the elevators, I waited.
 And waited.
 (One of the three merrily striped cars was stuck on an upper floor.)
-We eventually made our way to a tiny second-floor room at the end of a narrow, rather dark hallway.
+I eventually made my way to a tiny second-floor room at the end of a narrow, rather dark hallway.

-Our spirits tanked as we flipped on the light.
-Our little room looked grim, the double bed pushed horizontally against a sharp-edged wood built-in nudging the white wall.
+My spirits tanked as I flipped on the light.
+My little room looked grim, the double bed pushed horizontally against a sharp-edged wood built-in nudging the white wall.
 And what was with the tight-fitting red and black bedspread?
 That wasn’t on the Web site.
 Neither was its large white stain.
 At $159, this was supposed to be a (somewhat) premium pod.
-We grabbed our bag and headed back downstairs.
+I grabbed my bag and headed back downstairs.

-Without missing a beat, the desk attendant handed us the key to a similar room on a higher floor.
+Without missing a beat, the desk attendant handed me the key to a similar room on a higher floor.
 Though no bigger, it differed in all the right ways.
 A red and black fabric cushion that matched the bedspread covered the wall behind the bed.
-Not only could we read or watch TV comfortably, but the bed looked like a daybed, a deft stroke of trompe l’oeil decorating.
-And though we didn’t love the fitted bedspread, it least it wasn’t stained.
+Not only could I read or watch TV comfortably, but the bed looked like a daybed, a deft stroke of trompe l’oeil decorating.
+And though I didn’t love the fitted bedspread, it least it wasn’t stained.

 With 100 square feet to ponder, drinking in the room’s details didn’t take long.
 But what little there was clicked.
 Everything was built in — two little blond wood tables flanking the platform bed, matching wood window shutters and the bed itself with three big drawers underneath.